 Do I need to prepare for the exam?

 Yes.
 Similar to the preparation for a colonoscopy, the colon and rectum must be cleansed prior to the examination.
-The patient is directed to pick up the CT colonography kit at least two days prior to the examination.
+The patient is directed to pick up the CT colonography kit at least five days prior to the examination.
 The patient follows simple set of instructions prior to the study on how to perform the cleansing.
 This is a critical step as a properly prepared colon yields the most sensitive and accurate study results.

 What are the risks and side effects?

 Some patients do report abdominal cramping and excess gas after the exam.
 This is caused by the air that was injected into the rectum.
-This typically passess quickly after the examination.
+This typically passes quickly after the examination.
 Rarely, there is the risk of causing injury to the colon, such as perforation, after the injection of air.
 However, this risk is small and is typically considered less than the risk of perforation from colonoscopy.
 Because a CT scanner uses x-rays, the patient is exposed to a small amount of radiation.